camerongridley/pyspark-template/README.md

 6. Click OK and you should be able to run `main.py`

 ## Running the Project
-Run main.py for sample job that uses the transformations found in the transformations module.
+Run main.py for sample job that generates fake data and uses the transformations found in the transformations module.

 ## Fake Data Generation
 The app processes data from a fictional content provider.
 The tables are `user`, `content` and `activity`.